 Ayres, trained as a neuroscientist, knew that her theories would change as new empirical evidence became available.
 In fact, a hallmark of Ayres’ lifetime of research was to constantly revise her theory and generate new hypotheses based on new clinical and neuroscience research.
 The clinical theoretical framework that guided Ayres’ work was based on a thorough review and synthesis of the neuroscience literature of her generation (1960–1988).
 However, after Ayres passed away, empirical science supporting her theories was slow to progress.
 Notable was the lack of advances in establishing either the etiological precursors or the neurobiological substrates of SPD.

-).
+Since 1995, empirical evidence related to the validity of SPD as a separate syndrome and research methods evaluating the effectiveness of the treatment approach have become more rigorous (Miller et al., 2007a ).
 A spurt of developmental psychobiology research occurred beginning in 1995, due to the interest of and funding from the Wallace Research Foundation.
 This research advanced SPD knowledge and increased awareness and recognition of SPD as a novel diagnostic entity.
 In fact, the evidence is so compelling that the Diagnostic and Statistical Manual (DSM)-V revision committee is currently considering the inclusion of SPD into the “novel diagnoses” section of the DSM-V.

 Much of the new research is derived from a SPD Scientific Work Group (SWG) of NIH-funded scientists who had programs of research in etiology, genetics, neurobiology or treatment effectiveness and who agreed to add SPD to their current study of other neurobiological disorders.
 The SPD-SWG used Pennington’s model of syndrome validation (Pennington, 1991 ) as a blueprint to identify key areas of research required to determine if SPD was a valid syndrome.
 Pennington (1991) stated that the more divergence shown with existing disorders the more likely it was that a newly conceptualized condition could be considered a unique syndrome.
 The subtype that has been most studied by the SPD-SWG is SMD, particularly sensory over-responsivity (SOR) and sensory under-responsivity (SUR) subtypes.
 The recent findings of the SPD-SWG described below are divided into two sections: (1) research related to the disorder, including a brief discussion of etiology, signs and symptoms, prevalence and neural features and (2) research related to the treatment, which includes new research on treatment effectiveness using Ayres’ intervention model.

 Research Related to the Disorder